Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle: Hydrodynamic behavior of a confined aqueous host solvent: coupling between thermal fluctuations and imposed shear flow

 In the proposed model, the repulsion parameter $a_{ij}$ is specified according to the values listed in Table I. The noise amplitude, $\sigma = 3$, is chosen to satisfy the equilibrium condition \cite{Groot}, the temperature is fixed at $k_BT=1$, and the friction coefficient $\gamma$ can be obtained based on the fluctuation-dissipation theorem (see Eq. (\ref{termo})) \cite{Espanol}.

 All simulations presented here were performed using the parallel software package LAMMPS \cite{lammps}.
 The equations of motion were numerically integrated using the velocity-Verlet algorithm with a mid-step velocity update and a time step of $\Delta t = 0.03$ \cite{NIKUNEN03, lammps}.
-The time unit is defined as $r_c\sqrt{m/k_B T}$, where $r_c$ is the unit of length (see Section \ref{DPD-II}), $k_B T$ is the thermal energy and is chosen as the unit of energy, and $m$ is the mass of each DPD particle \cite{EspanolWarren, Nguyen}, considered here as the unit of mass.
+The unit of time is defined as $r_c\sqrt{m/k_B T}$, where $r_c$ is the unit of length (see Section \ref{DPD-II}), $k_B T$ is the thermal energy and is chosen as the unit of energy, and $m$ is the mass of each DPD particle \cite{EspanolWarren, Nguyen}, here considered as the unit of mass.

-As mentioned above, the model system consists of $56,700$ fluid particles, $49,340$ wall particles, $819$ particles forming the surface of the virus, and two particles per peplomer.
+As mentioned above, the model system consists of $56,700$ fluid particles, $49,340$ wall particles, $819$ particles that form the surface of the virus and two particles per peplomer.
 These particles are arranged to model a DPD fluid confined between two parallel, explicitly constructed planar walls separated by a distance $2h$.
 The lower wall is located at $y=-h$ and the upper wall at $y=h$, with $h=8.5$ (in units of $r_{c}$).
 As a result, the fluid is confined within a simulation volume of $30 \times 17 \times 30$ (in units of $r_{c}^{3}$).
+The results reported here are obtained by averaging over 10 independent realizations, which has led to a substantial reduction in the associated statistical uncertainties.